 After a day of getting to know Antalya, it’s time to travel to the area’s most beautiful and remote beach town: Çıralı.
 About a 1.5 hour drive from Antalya’s city center, you can either rent a car or take the dolmuş (small bus) that goes to Kumluca, Finike, Demre, or Kaş and ask the driver to get off at the Çıralı intersection (where another bus will be waiting to take passengers down to the town center).
 You can stay at one of the many family-run pensions and take the bus back to Antalya in the morning (and then the airport).

-One of the best places to have a quick lunch on the beach is Karakuş Restaurant that has a pretty large menu including everything from pasta to grilled meats, fresh fish to homemade pide varieties.
-Make sure to order an ice cold beer to cool down in the summer sun. Çıralı’s other famous sight is the eternal flames of Chimera (Yanartaş) but be forewarned – the hike up to the flames themselves is quite arduous (but worth it).
-The sight gets its name from the rocky landscape from which natural gas escapes from small holes and catches fire immediately.
-Especially stunning at night, the site inspired the Greek myth of Chimera, a creature that breathed fire and had the body of a lion, goat, and snake.
+One of the best places to have a quick lunch on the beach is Karakuş Restaurant.
+With a large menu including everything from pasta to grilled meats, fresh fish and homemade pide varieties, be sure to order an ice cold beer to cool down in the summer sun. Çıralı’s other famous site is that of the eternal flames of Chimera (Yanartaş), which gets its name from the rocky landscape from which natural gas escapes from small holes and catches fire immediately.
+Especially stunning at night, the site inspired the Greek myth of Chimera, a creature that breathed fire and had the body of a lion, goat and snake.
+Be warned – the hike up to the flames themselves is quite arduous – but worth it!

 After that challenging hike, head to Yörük Restaurant to really indulge in classic Turkish dishes.
 We’re talking about pide that’s as long as your table, countless kebab varieties, fresh fish and all kinds of meze, all of which are so delicious that it’s no wonder Yörük is a local favorite.